 While a gas system is typically more expensive to buy and install, it is less costly to operate, especially in a cold climate like Edmonton.
 Gas furnaces are also highly efficient.
 As a result, gas furnaces are by far the most popular option for homeowners in Edmonton and throughout Alberta.

-A multi-speed system can operate at different speeds to heat your home.
-That is, based on the current and desired temperature, the HVAC system will adjust its speed to reach the desired output.
-This means that it can better regulate temperature and home comfort.
-However, a multi-stage furnace typically has only two or three output stages: low, medium and high.
+- A multi-speed system can operate at different speeds to heat your home.
+The HVAC system will adjust its speed to reach the desired output based on the current and desired temperature.
+Thus, it can better regulate temperature and home comfort.
+However, a multi-stage furnace typically still has only two or three output stages: low, medium, and high.

 What efficiency furnace should I buy?